arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus-azure-functions.md

 That's why we extracted our message routing functionality so you can call it directly from your Azure Function.

+We will walk you through the process of using message handlers with Azure Functions:

 - [Receive Azure Service Bus message in an Azure Function](#receive-azure-service-bus-message-in-an-azure-function)
 2. [Declaring our Azure Service Bus message handlers](#specifying-service-bus-message-handlers)
 3. [Enabling message routing](#using-message-routing)